va7sdf/artbergmann/news/1985-1989/_posts/1987-01-03-bergmann-captured-at-his-wildest-rawest-best.markdown

 ---
 title: bergmann captured at his wildest, rawest best
-article_author:
+article_author: John Mackie
-article_publication:
+article_publication: The Vancouver Sun
-article_date:
+article_date: January 3, 1987
 ---
-The Vancouver Sun / Saturday, January 3, 1987 / by John Mackie

 POISONED: Poisoned Tape (Poisoned).

 Whoa.
 Art Bergmann and Co. have released a limited-edition (500 copies) four-song tape, and it is amazing.
 With crystal clear production courtesy of Bob Rock and Paul Hyde of Payola$, Bergmann is captured at his raw best, screaming his head off whilst spraying a burning wall of power chords and savage solos from his guitar.